Don't Speak: Clients from Substance-Dependent Families Guide

 • Create new rules by identifying and replacing unhelpful family rules

-Recovery begins when you break the silence and reclaim your right to speak.
+Recovery begins when clients break the silence and reclaim their right to speak.

 Previous